-- 2. Statement of Interest.
-The one-page statement should focus on your area of interest and the direction you plan to take in the future. - 3.
-Recommendation Forms.
+2. Statement of Interest.
+On a separate sheet of paper, indicate your area of special interest within the department or program you have selected.
+Also, indicate your career plans as you perceive them at present.

+3. Recommendation Forms.
 Three (3) recommendations are required, and they must be in sealed envelopes and signed on the back flaps.
 The forms provided should be completed by persons who know personally of your academic qualifications.
 In most cases, this will be former professors from the department in which you majored.
-Any letter of recommendation must be accompanied by the signed form. - 4.
-Transcripts.
+Any letter of recommendation must be accompanied by the signed form.

+4. Transcripts.
 Submit one official transcript from each college or university you have attended.
 Each transcript must be in a sealed institutional envelope and signed on the back flap.
 If the bachelor's or master's degree has not been conferred, it will be necessary for you to have a final transcript sent upon graduation.
 Note transcripts must be originals, carrying the official seal of the college or university.
-Photocopies from the applicant are unacceptable. - 5.
-Graduate Record (GRE), Graduate Management Admission Test (GMAT), Medical College Admission Test (MCAT), and Test of English as a Foreign Language (TOEFL) Examinations.
+Photocopies from the applicant are unacceptable.

+5. Graduate Record (GRE), Graduate Management Admission Test (GMAT), Medical College Admission Test (MCAT), and Test of English as a Foreign Language (TOEFL) Examinations.
 The GRE is required of all applicants with the exception of those to accountancy, for whom the GMAT is required, and the MD/PhD, for whom the MCAT is required.
+The GRE subject test is required if offered for the department to which you are applying.
 The following codes should be designated: